rayanamal/textadept-wiki/Home.md

 programmers who want endless extensibility without sacrificing speed and disk space, and without succumbing to code bloat and a superabundance of features.

-**Note: Textadept 11 is currently in development, which has many API and configuration changes compared to 10.8.
+**Note: Textadept 11 has recently been released, which has many API and configuration changes compared to 10.8.
 See the [migration guide](https://orbitalquark.github.io/textadept/manual.html#migrating-from-textadept-10-to-11) for more information on those changes.
-Wiki content may not yet be up to date.**
+Wiki content should be up to date, but content in external links may not be.**

 ---
 [Wiki Editing Tips](EditingTips)